xHeXifx/OvaWeb/how-it-works.md

 ## Security Notes

-- No authentication; users are identified by profile selection.
+- SHA256 used for user passcodes however can be easily changed to something else by changing json
 - All data is stored locally; not suitable for production without further security.
 - When using local backend (Ollama), no API keys are sent to external services.
 - When using cloud backend (Groq), API key is required and stored in the .env file.